4 Billion Years On

 This month in numbers

-April 2026 was exceptionally warm for Ireland, ranking as the 3rd warmest April in 86 years of records, with an average temperature of 10.4°C, a significant 2.4°C above the 1961–1990 baseline.
-The three-month period from February to April 2026 also ranked as the 3rd warmest on record, with an average of 8.38°C, 2°C above the baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures.
+Ireland experienced its 3rd warmest April on record, with an average temperature of 10.4°C, a significant 2.4°C above the 1961–1990 baseline.
+This marks a continuation of unusually warm conditions, as the February–April 2026 period also ranked as the 3rd warmest on record, with an average of 8.38°C, 2°C above the baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures, with the February–April period also ranking 2nd warmest globally.

 What changed